The Kennedy School of Aviation

 Next Steps

-Our mentors are women already established in aviation who are eager to invite new members to a growing team.
+Our mentors are women already established in aviation who are eager to see you join a growing team.

-Once you've chosen a path, completed your post-secondary training and have some experience to share...you, too, can become a mentor for the next generation of FlyGirls!
+Once you've chosen a path, completed your post-secondary training and have some real-world, on-the-job experience to share there's more.
+You, too, can become a mentor for the next generation of FlyGirls!

 The Kennedy School of Aviation

 Would you like to learn about jobs in aviation?
-The 'Careers in Aviation' course will introduce you to these career paths:
+The 'Careers in Aviation' presentation will introduce you to exciting career paths!

 Aeronautical Engineer